-I ISR believes that homework can foster positive attitudes and habits in learning and can serve as a vital link between the school and family.
-However, in Primary, it is very important for children to balance long school days with rest and 'downtime' in the evenings, so homework is kept to a minimum and should always be meaningful.
+In Primary school, it is very important for children to balance long school days with rest and 'downtime' in the evenings, so homework is kept to a minimum and should always be meaningful.

-Homework for pre-school students includes spending time together with their families, having discussions about the day at school, looking at the Seesaw posts together with parents/guardians, listening to nightly bedtime stories and similar activities.
+Homework for pre-school students includes spending time together with their families, having discussions about the day at school, looking at the Toodle posts together with parents/guardians, listening to nightly bedtime stories and similar activities.
 Beginning in Kindergarten, reading homework becomes more formalized.
 Please consult your child's teacher for details.
 In primary classes, homework includes nightly reading and may also include math, spelling practice, or unit of inquiry assignments.